mdozmorov/ci-workshop/doc/de.rst

 - Order by FC or FC cutoff
     - doesn't take variance into account
 - T-test
+    - Estimates gene variance for each gene individually
+        - With small sample sizes, a high probability that variance will be seriously underestimated for some genes
     - Prone to false positives on genes with low variance
     - Low "power"